Lama-A2004/Data-Analysis-Samples/README.md

 # Lama Ammane - Data Analysis Portfolio

 Hello!
 My name is Lama, and I'm a 4th-year student at the University of Toronto majoring in Economics and Political Science.
-I am highly passioante about research and data analysis in the social sciences, and have experience working in R and Stata to communicate my findings clearly.
+I am highly passioante about research and data analysis in the social sciences, and have experience working in R and Stata to communicate  findings clearly.

-Having worked as a research assistant, and taken courses in econometrics, research methods, research design, I have developed key skills that I hope to employ as a research analyst in the future.
+Having worked as a research assistant, and taken courses in econometrics, research methods, research design, I have developed key skills that I hope to employ as a junior research analyst in the future.

 * R
   + [POL342 Final Project PDF](https://github.com/Lama-A2004/Data-Analysis-Samples/blob/main/POL342%20Final%20Project%20-%20Lama%20Ammane.pdf)